Austoe6/tech-blog/src/content/blog/2018-07-19-the-best-video-format.md

 ## (e).
 MPEG-1

 It produces standard video quality for video CDs.
-It’s probably the best for making CDs but it’s quality is lower than MPEG-2.
+It’s probably the best video format for making CDs but it’s quality is lower than MPEG-2.

 ## (f).
 Real Video